Scientific-Simulation-Studio/MolFlow/docs/components/molecular_dynamics/mix_federated_learning.rst

 Mix Logistic Regression
 -----------------------

-moleculeflow provides :py:class:`~moleculeflow.ml.linear.FlLogisticRegressionMix` for logistic regression with mix partitioned data.
+molflow provides :py:class:`~molflow.ml.linear.FlLogisticRegressionMix` for logistic regression with mix partitioned data.
 You can check the tutorial to have a try.

 Tutorial